Should Elderly Parents Sign Over Their House? Pros and Cons

 If you or another dependent of your parents still lives in the house, it typically will be excluded from the consideration for Medicaid eligibility.
 In this instance, your parents may keep their house and still potentially qualify for Medicaid.

 Another critical factor is the five-year look-back period applied to any uncompensated transfers or gifts from your parents.
 This rule means that in the five years before submitting a Medicaid application, a transfer of homeownership could delay your parents’ benefits.
-For example: If the house were valued at $300,000 and your parent required $5,000 a month in assistance, the delay would be 60 months (300,000 by 5,000).
+For example: If the house were valued at $300,000 and your parents required $5,000 a month in assistance, the delay would be 60 months (300,000 by 5,000).

 For this reason, it is essential to consider how signing over ownership of your parent’s house may affect their eligibility.